-The DC Section is currently invested in funds offered by Legal & General Assurance Society Limited (L&G).
+The DC Section is invested in funds offered by Legal & General Assurance Society Limited (L&G).

 Members who join the DC Section and who do not choose an investment option are placed into a default arrangement called ITB Drawdown.
 This is a lifestyle fund that targets income drawdown at retirement and automatically switches investments to a progressively lower risk investment strategy from 15 years before retirement.
-The Trustees' objective in relation to the default arrangement is to arow members pots materially above inflation whilst they are far from retirement, and then to gradually reduce investment risk as members become close to retirement, targeting an allocation which the Trustees consider appropriate for a member intending to drawdown in retirement.
+The Trustee Directors' objective in relation to the default arrangement is to grow members pots materially above inflation whilst they are far from retirement, and then to gradually reduce investment risk as members become close to retirement, targeting an allocation which the Trustee Directors consider appropriate for a member intending to drawdown in retirement.

-The Trustees are responsible for investment governance, which includes setting and monitoring the investment strategy for the default arrangement.
+The Trustee Directors are responsible for investment governance, which includes setting and monitoring the investment strategy for the default arrangement.

-The Trustees have adopted a Statement of Investment Principles (SIP) which covers both the DB and DC sections of the Open Fund.
-The DC Section of the latest Open Fund SIP, dated 1 December 2021, is reproduced in the schedule to this statement.
-It sets out the investment principles for the DC funds, including a detailed description of the default arrangement and the Trustees' objectives and policies in relation to it.
+The Trustee Directors have adopted a Statement of Investment Principles (SIP) which covers both the DB and DC sections of the Open Fund.
+The DC Section of the latest Open Fund SIP, dated 19 April 2023, is reproduced in the schedule to this statement.
+It sets out the investment principles for the DC funds, including a detailed description of the default arrangement and the Trustee Directors' objectives and policies in relation to it.

-The next full DC Section investment strategy and performance review, including the default arrangement, is due in November 2023.
-The last full review was conducted in November 2020 and concluded that the lifestyle strategy targeting drawdown at retirement remained appropriate for achieving the default arrangement's objective and that the self-select range of funds offered a sufficiently broad range of options to members.
+The latest full DC Section investment strategy and performance review was conducted in November 2020 and concluded that the lifestyle strategy targeting drawdown at retirement remained appropriate for achieving the default arrangement's objective and that the self-select range of funds offered a sufficiently broad range of options to members.
+The next review, including the default arrangement, is due to take place during the 2023/24 financial year.